inex/ixp-manager-docs-md/docs/features/layer2-addresses.md

 SELECT mac, COUNT(mac) AS c FROM l2address GROUP BY mac HAVING COUNT(mac) > 1;
 ```

-## MAC Addresses
+## Discovered MAC Addresses

-This was the original functionality - a read-only table via an admin menu option called *MAC Addresses* which lists entries from a database of MAC addresses which are sourced via a script from the IXP's switches directly.
+This was the original functionality - a read-only table via an admin menu option called *MAC Addresses -> Discovered Addresses* which lists entries from a database of MAC addresses which are sourced via a script from the IXP's switches directly.

 At an IXP, it can be extremely useful to have a quick look up table to see what member owns what MAC address - especially when they start injecting illegal packets into the exchange fabric.

-We have a script, [update-l2database.pl](https://github.com/islandbridgenetworks/IXP-Manager/blob/master/tools/runtime/l2database/update-l2database.pl), for this.
-To set it up (using Ubuntu as an example=), proceed as below.
+We have a script, [update-l2database.pl](https://github.com/inex/IXP-Manager/blob/master/tools/runtime/l2database/update-l2database.pl), for this.
+To set it up (using Ubuntu as an example), proceed as below.
 We are in the process of trying to reduce the reliance on the perl library and direct database access.
 But for now, this script still requires it.

 ```sh
 # If you haven't already, install the Perl library for IXP Manager: